Controlling Quantum Transport in a Superconducting Device via Dissipative Baths: Model

 Let us consider a superconducting system of spinless fermions (device) coupled to an arbitrary number of single-band normal leads and baths.
 The sketch of the system is shown in Figure \ref{fig1}.
 We suppose the device is described by quadratic tight-binding Hamiltonian of the most general form \cite{bogoliubov-07,thompson-23}:

 where $\xi_{n=m}=\varepsilon_n-\mu$ stands for an electron energy at the $n$-th site, $\xi_{n\neq m}$ is a hopping amplitude between sites $n$ and $m$, $\Delta_{nm}$ denotes a superconducting pairing parameter for electrons located at the sites $n$ and $m$.
-The Bogoliubov–de Gennes matrix of the device Hamiltonian is written as:
+The Bogoliubov-de Gennes matrix of the device Hamiltonian is written as:

 where the diagonal and off-diagonal blocks obey $\xi=\xi^{+}$, $\Delta=-\Delta^{T}$, respectively.

 We assume non-interacting leads that are described by the following diagonal Hamiltonians

 where $\hat{d}_{jk}$ denotes an electron annihilation operator for a state labeled by $k$ and with the energy $\xi_{jk}=\varepsilon_{jk}-\mu_{j}$ in the $j$-th lead, $\mu_{j}=\mu + eV_{j}$ is an electrochemical potential in $j$-th lead, $V_{j}$ is a bias voltage applied to the $j$-th lead (it is assumed that the superconducting system is directly grounded), and $\mu$ is the chemical potential.